LorenzoZaccagnini/pwa-zombie-lesson-1-responsive/README.md

 Our community is called “Blackwater Park”, like the amazing Opeth album, our website is not responsive and on smartphones and tablets is impossible to use, it’s your job to make it responsive!

+## Solution
+You can find the solution in the solution folder

 ## Author

 * **Lorenzo Zaccagnini** - *Full Stack Javascript | Blockchain Expert* - [NanaDevs](http://nanadevs.com/)